It's Rush Limbaugh and the Excellence IN Broadcasting Network Having more fun than a human being should be allowed to have while serving humanity.

 It's just it's not fair.

-Mark Halper.
+Mark Halperin.

 Now he's selling a book.

-It's got a book out there.
+He's got a book out there.

-Uh and it's about this subject.
+And it's about this subject.

-I know he takes shots at me in the book, take shots at I don't everybody take shots at me sturdily.
+But even Mark Halperin, I know he takes shots at me in the book.

 Nobody points down.

-I mean, uh I'm the target.
+I mean, I'm the target.

-Yeah, it's another thing.
+Yet's another thing.

-I've I've got people have sending me emails.
+I've got people have sending me emails.

-Rush, they made fun of you when you lost your hearing, and they made fun of you when you uh announced your addiction to pain pills.
+Rush, they made fun of you when you lost your hearing, and they made fun of you when you announced your addiction to pain pills.

 I know.